Waithera-m/collage_life/readme.md

 * CSS & Bootstrap - CSS determines the appearance of webpages.
 The styling language was used to add background images and colors and style the site's content.
 * Javascript - The high-level programming language was used to create a function to support the copy to clipboard feature
 * Python 3.8.2 - The language was used to create classes, testcases, and functions to retrieve data
 * [django 3.0.6](https://www.djangoproject.com/) - django is a Python web framework.The framework's apps, urls, and views were used to refactor code and promote code maintenance.
-Inbuilt filters,classes, and methods were used to initialize the created app and installed extensions and loop through and display saved imagesand navigate to different views.
+Inbuilt filters,classes, and methods were used to initialize the created app and installed extensions and loop through and display saved images and navigate to different views.
 ## Support and contact details
 You are free to suggest and improve the code.
 To make your changes:
 * Fork the repo